 The Mobula ray migration occurs from late May to August in Baja California.
 Although June and July are the best months to swim with the devil rays in Cabo San Lucas.

 Seeing such a remarkable number of mobula rays is thrilling and a once in a lifetime opportunity.
 Snorkelers and free divers can treat themselves to one of nature’s great events on a short tour from Cabo.
 Don’t miss out!

-Tours usually run from May to July when large schools are more predictably seen.
+Tours usually run from May to August when large schools are more predictably seen.